ctamaritd/HFGWPlotter_Sh/readme.md

-# HFGWplotter_Sh:  Plotter for noise equivalent strain for gravitational wave detectors
+# HFGWplotter_Sh: Plotter of noise equivalent strain for gravitational wave detectors

 ### Created, updated and maintained by Francesco Muia, Andreas Ringwald and Carlos Tamarit.